Canceled Past Events due to COVID-19

 Please go to: https://www.eventbrite.com/e/salone-tickets-76100950993 for more information on the performers and how to buy tickets and be a sponsor.
 Tickets go on sale on January 1, 2020

-Hung Liu, Professor Emerita of Painting at Mills from 1990 to 2014 will be speaking at the China Institute on March 30 from 6:30-8 p.m.
-If you are interested in having an early dinner before the talk, write me at email@example.com and we can represent the Mills alumnae in NY.
-She would love to see the support!
+Hung Liu, Professor Emerita of Painting at Mills from 1990 to 2014 was to have spoken at the China Institute on March 30 from 6:30-8 p.m.
+An early dinner before the talk was planned.

 Remember to buy your ticket beforehand. https://www.chinainstitute.org/event/meet-artist-censored-hung-liu-art-china-yesterday-today/

-A Roundtable led by President Hillman on the Civil Rights movement is being planned for Saturday, April 25.
-Watch for your invitation.
+A Roundtable led by President Hillman on the Civil Rights movement was being planned for Saturday, April 25.

-On Saturday, May 2, the Greenwich Historical Society will be hosting a talk on the Women's Suffragist Movement in connection with their exhibit.
+On Saturday, May 2, the Greenwich Historical Society was to have been hosting a talk on the Women's Suffragist Movement in connection with their exhibit.
 Alumnae of Mills and a few other women's colleges will be invited.
-Please let us know if you are interested.